DIY shampoo bars are one of my favorite natural hair care products to make. They last a long time and work great for pretty much any hair type.

 - 10 drops peppermint essential oil

-- Add the cetyl alcohol, coconut oil and cocoa butter to a double boiler over medium heat, stirring frequently until all ingredients are completely melted.
-Once melted, add the melt and pour soap cubes and continue stirring frequently until the mixture is melted and smooth.
-(If you don't have a double boiler, you can fit a glass bowl into a pan of water.)
+- Add the cetyl alcohol, coconut oil and cocoa butter to a double boiler.
+Melt and combine ingredients over medium heat, stirring frequently.
+Once melted, add the melt and pour base and continue stirring until the soap mixture is melted and smooth.

 - Stir the apple cider vinegar, sea salt, baking soda, Vitamin E and Argan oil into the mixture in the double boiler.

-- Add the essential oils and soap colorant and stir to until well combined.
+- Add the essential oils and soap colorant and stir until well combined.

-- Stir in the crushed lavender, reserving about 2 tablespoons (optional).
+- Stir in the crushed lavender, reserving about 2 tablespoons.

-- Sprinkle a bit of crushed lavender into each cavity of the soap mold (optional).
+- Sprinkle a bit of crushed lavender into each cavity of the soap mold.

-- Gently pour the shampoo bars mixture into your silicone mold.
+- Gently pour the natural shampoo bar mixture into your silicone mold.

 - Spray the top of the mold with a spritz of rubbing alcohol to dissipate any bubbles.

-- Allow your homemade shampoo bars to harden at room temperature or in the refrigerator for at least two hours until completely cool.
-Store the shampoo bars in an airtight glass container until you're ready to use them.
+- Allow your homemade shampoo bars to harden at room temperature or in the refrigerator for at least two hours, or until completely cool.
+Then you can store or use them.